aws/karpenter-provider-aws/designs/carbon-aware.md

 *Author: [@JacobValdemar](https://github.com/JacobValdemar)*

 ## Context & Problem
 There is a growing concern about the environmental impact of Kubernetes clusters.
-Karpenter's opportunities within environmental sustainability is referenced multiple times in comments that back [`karpenter-core`'s move to CNCF](https://github.com/kubernetes/org/issues/4258).
+Karpenter's opportunities within environmental sustainability is referenced in multiple comments that back [`karpenter-core`'s move to CNCF](https://github.com/kubernetes/org/issues/4258).

-I'm currently working on my master's thesis in Computer Engineering (Master of Science in Engineering) at Aarhus University located in Denmark.
+I am currently working on my master's thesis in Computer Engineering (Master of Science in Engineering) at Aarhus University located in Denmark.
 The objective of the thesis is to enable Karpenter to minimize carbon emissions from Kubernetes clusters that run on cloud infrastructure (scoped to AWS).

 RFC: https://github.com/aws/karpenter/issues/4630

 ## Fundamentals of Green Software
-I'll try to keep it simple.
+I will try to keep it simple.
 The reader should be familiar with the following.

 A cluster's emissions is made of two elements: embodied emissions and operational emissions.
 To get the total emissions, one can add them togeather.